rust-lang/nomicon/src/subtyping.md

 > But this is the Rustonomicon.
 We're writing unsafe code, so we need to understand how this stuff really works, and how we can mess it up.

-Going back to our example above, we can say that `'static: 'b`.
+Going back to our example above, we can say that `'static : 'world`.
-For now, let's also accept the idea that subtypes of lifetimes can be passed through references (more on this in [Variance](#variance)), eg. `&'static str` is a subtype of `&'b str`, then we can let them coerce, and then the example above will compile
+For now, let's also accept the idea that subtypes of lifetimes can be passed through references (more on this in [Variance](#variance)),
+_e.g._ `&'static str` is a subtype of `&'world str`, then we can let a `&'static str` "downgrade" into a `&'world str`.
+With that, the example above will compile:

 ```rust
 fn debug<T: std::fmt::Debug>(a: T, b: T) {